"""Define the core `Entity` class.

 unit = u.CompositeUnit(1, comp_si_unit.bases, comp_si_unit.powers)

-elif (si_unit is None) and (unit is not None):
+elif (si_unit is None) and unit:

 raise TypeError(